 For gluten-free morning glory muffins, use your favorite gluten-free flour blend, but I would keep the eggs.
 A flour blend with a binder such as xanthan gum or guar gum will produce a more cohesive crumb, but will have a poor shelf life for consistency (freeze within a day or two).
 One without any binder will be a bit crumbly, but some brands do use other binding options, such as psyllium husk, that tend to produce less gummy results.

-- 1½ cups all-purpose flour (can sub whole wheat pastry flour - will be a touch heartier)
+- 1½ cups all-purpose flour (can sub whole wheat pastry flour)

 - 1½ teaspoons ground cinnamon